 Copy data from the matching columns in your old customer file (that you exported from Outlook or MYOB) into the Vend customer CSV export file ("First Name" -> first_name, "Last Name" -> last_name for example)

-Once you have created your Vend customer CSV, you'll need to import it into your store.
+Once you have created your Vend customer, you'll need to import it into your store.

-Vend's CSV checker will look for some of the most common import errors in your CSV file before it imports into your store.
+Vend's spreadsheet checker will look for some of the most common import errors in your file before it imports into your store.

 How does it work?

-Now, when you choose to import or update customers using a CSV, your CSV will be put through our system so that Vend can run a quick check on your CSV file.
-It will check for any formatting issues or errors such as column headings and mandatory fields and let you know if any of these errors are present in your CSV file.
+Now, when you choose to import or update customers using a CSV, XLX or XLXS, your file will be put through our system so that Vend can run a quick check on your file.
+It will check for any formatting issues or errors such as column headings and mandatory fields and let you know if any of these errors are present in your file.

 How do I do it?

-To validate and import your customer CSV you must first navigate to the Vend Customer page in the sidebar.
+To validate and import your customer file you must first navigate to the Vend Customer page in the sidebar.
 Once here, follow the steps below:

-1. Click the Import Customers -> Import with CSV.
+1. Click the Import Customers -> Import with a Spreadsheet.

-2. On the Import Customers page, upload a CSV by either dragging and dropping your CSV file or click browse to search for and add the CSV file.
+2. On the Import Customers page, upload the file by either dragging and dropping it or click browse to search for and add the file.

-4. At this stage, you'll be able to review the cause of this error and download a new version of your CSV that includes notes of what to fix.
+4. At this stage, you'll be able to review the cause of this error and download a new version of your spreadsheet that includes notes of what to fix.

 5. Once you've made any changes, remove any error notes from the CSV and reimport the file by either dragging and dropping it into the window or browsing for files again.